jzgi/chainfx/README.md

 # Introduction

-CoChain (品链) is a cloud blockchain framework for building decentralized supply chain solutions and metaverse systems
+ChainFx (品链k框架) is a blockchain cloud framework for building decentralized supply chain solutions and metaverse systems

-CoChain's characteristics:
+The keyword <i>chain</i> has three implications of meanings:
+1.A built-in distributed ledger (blockchain)
+2.Apps can form federated chains of nodes inter-operable with each other 3.Apps typically chain many organizational units together to perform business operations

+Characteristics:

 * Interoperable through open standards: HTTP/1.1, OAuth 2.1, and JWT
 * The built-in federated blockchain engine powers a distributed ledger, suitable for a formal credit solution like Carbon Credits or Time Bank